axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

 - State

-Furthermore, at the end of each row you find a side step menu of key features in handling tasks:
+At the end of each row, a side step menu is available.
+It offers the following
+actions:

 - Reset Task

 - Delegate Task

-- Reserve
+- Reserve Task

 - Destroy Task